seize-the-dave/vitalityfitness.info/content/personal-trainer-cardiff.md

 title: "Personal Training"
 date: 2020-04-18T17:32:38+01:00
 draft: false
+menu:
+    main:
+        name: "About PT"
+        parent: "Personal Training"
 ---

 Personal Training is exciting, fun, rewarding but it is also requires some dedication and hard work from you!
 I can motivate you and help you to achieve your goals.
-You will need to be ready for the change and prepared for the journey ahead.2015-06-09 10.00.50
+You will need to be ready for the change and prepared for the journey ahead.

 Below are some typical goals I’ve, your local personal trainer in Cardiff, have helped with: